fongandrew/hydeout/README.md

 - Press the `☑` button to publish!
 - Shut the tab to close the workspace

+Quick Start (using gitpod.io)

+- Press the gitpod button on the repository (assuming extension installed)
+- Make a change
+- Run `bundle exec jekyll serve`, open link
+- Press 'open preview' on prompt (or press Ports: 4000 in bottom right, then split pane icon in sidebar)

 Quick start (advanced: run local server on our laptop to see changes in real time):

 - Install Ruby, gems, and Bundle (see above).